If you are on the lookout for a new or replacement wood door for the home, one of the first considerations is the type of door to choose from.

 Advantages of hollow core doors

-Hollow doors are much cheaper and lighter than solid ones and only suitable for internal use.
+Hollow doors are much cheaper, lighter than solid ones, and only suitable for internal use.
 Most new estate homes will have hollow core doors as they are relatively easy to install and inexpensive to buy.

-Price – this is top of the list as they are far cheaper than solid core doors.
-The cost can quickly mount up if you need to buy several replacement doors for your home.
+Price – this is at the top of the list as they are far cheaper than solid core doors.
+However, the costs can quickly mount up if you need to buy several replacement doors for your home.

 Installation – hollow doors are lightweight for easy handling, making installation a breeze.